raisely/parkes-api-test/README.md

 # Getting started

 Parkes API Test requires **node v7.6.0** or higher for ES2015 and async function support.
+The tests will run in mocha or jest.

 ```
 npm install --save-dev parkes-api-test